-In December 2015, Fortress entered into a license agreement with Teva Pharmaceutical Industries Ltd. through its subsidiary, Cephalon, Inc. ("Cephalon").
-This agreement was assigned to the Company by Fortress on the same date.
+In December 2015, Fortress entered into a license agreement with Teva Pharmaceutical Industries Ltd. through its subsidiary, Cephalon, Inc. ("Cephalon"), which agreement was assigned to the Company by Fortress on the same date pursuant to the Founders Agreement (see Note 4).
 Under the terms of the license agreement, Checkpoint obtained an exclusive, worldwide license to Cephalon's patents relating to CEP-8983 and its small molecule prodrug, CEP-9722, a PARP inhibitor, which the Company now refers to as CK-102.
-The Company paid Cephalon an up-front licensing fee of \$0.5 million.
+The Company paid Cephalon an up-front licensing fee of \$0.5 million, included in research and development expenses on the Statement of Operations.
 Cephalon is eligible to receive milestone payments of up to an aggregate of approximately \$220.0 million upon the Company's successful achievement of certain clinical development, regulatory approval and product sales milestones, of which approximately \$206.5 million are due on or following regulatory approvals to commercialize the product.
 In addition, Cephalon is eligible to receive royalty payments based on a tiered low double digit percentage of net sales.